-A weeklong family camp is offered during one week in August.
-This all-inclusive vacation also includes lodging, meals and activities, which include archery, arts and crafts, high ropes, hiking, orienteering (using maps and compasses to navigate in the wild), survival skills, zip lining, fishing, canoeing, and more.
+A weeklong family camp is offered for one week in August.
+This all-inclusive vacation also includes lodging, meals, and activities, which include archery, arts and crafts, high ropes, hiking, orienteering (using maps and compasses to navigate in the wild), survival skills, zip lining, fishing, and canoeing.

 Meals are served in the Thomas Lodge Dining Hall, which is a lovely Adirondack-style building complete with heavy wood beams and a big stone fireplace.

 There are winter family camps offered in late December and over President's Weekend in February.
-Winter activities include night snow tubing, cross-country skiing, snowshoe soccer, ice fishing, broomball, low ropes course; indoor archery, indoor climbing, stargazing, tour of the Raptor Center; yoga, karaoke, bingo, board games; rocket building, and arts and crafts.
+Winter activities include night snow tubing, cross-country skiing, snowshoe soccer, ice fishing, broomball, a low ropes course, indoor archery, indoor climbing, stargazing, a tour of the Raptor Center, yoga, karaoke, bingo, board games, rocket building, and arts and crafts.

 Spring activities include hayrides, pond exploration, stargazing, karaoke, board games, archery, kickball, outdoor survival skills, maple sugaring, hiking, canoeing, low ropes, yoga, and arts and crafts.

-Additional facilities include a Raptor Center (rehab for injured hawks and owls); maple sugaring (learn how to tap the tree, boil the sap); greenhouse (take organic gardening classes).
+Additional facilities include a Raptor Center (rehab for injured hawks and owls), maple sugaring (learn how to tap the tree and boil the sap), and greenhouse (take organic gardening classes).